pseigo/tanaris-js/README.md

 applications have needed, nothing more.

-We are **not taking feature requests** at this time, but suggestions for improvements (within existing scope) and bug reports are welcome and appreciated!
+We are **not taking feature requests** at this time, but suggestions for improvements within existing scope and bug reports are welcome and appreciated.

 ## History

-The name comes from the fictional _Warcraft_ universe's _Tanaris_ region, known for its _Caverns of Time_, home to a flight of bronze dragons blessed with temporal magic whose purpose is to safeguard time from those who wish to rewrite it — an allusion to the nature of writing the same utilities again and again, and ensuring that work lives on, beyond the lifetimes of the applications that needed them.
+The name comes from the fictional _Warcraft_ universe's _Tanaris_ region, known for its _Caverns of Time_, home to a flight of bronze dragons blessed with temporal magic whose purpose is to safeguard time from those who wish to rewrite it.

 ## License